voedger/voedger-kb/se.md

 # Software Engineering

-- **Software Engineering**: The theory and practice of applying engineering systematic methods to software development.
+- **Software Engineering**: The theory and practice of applying engineering systematic methods to software development
-- **Systematic method**: A structured approach that follows predefined principles and procedures.
+- **Systematic method**: A method that follows predefined principles and procedures
-- **Why**: To achieve consistent (stable) results.
+- **Why**: To achieve consistent (stable) results

 ## Overview